AndyWangSFU/DiningPal-1/README.md

 DiningPalis an online web application allowing multiple users to make plans of dining together.
 After sign-up/login, users can propose their favorite restaurant(s) (with ranks) and find friends (or strangers), who also prefer similar restaurant during that specific time to have dinner together.
 The features of this application will include locating users,positioning/ranking/auto-recommendrestaurants, with future implementations including chat rooms, usersfilter system, map navigation, coupon search, weather condition check and so on.
 Though this application can be used to arrange other places of collective activities, such as gym, theaters, shopping malls etc., it is primarily designed to help people find diner mates in an easy and comfortable way.

+What I did:
+Basically I was responsible for three tasks:
+1. Build the chatroom using socket.io service and MongoDB.
+2. Build the "food digger" functionality using Zomato API and Google Map API.
+3. The main writer of our final documentation and leader of 15-min presentation.

+I also joined the design and creation of the main user interface (HTML/CSS/JavaScript edit).

 Presented By:
 ZiyiAn 301371687,
 George He 301315033,